yuja/jj/docs/technical/architecture.md

 their change ID, for example, will get the same commit ID, so we error out when trying to write the second one of them.

-### LocalBackend
+### SimpleBackend

-The `LocalBackend` is just a proof of concept.
+The `SimpleBackend` is just a proof of concept.
 It stores objects addressed by their hash, with one file per object.

 ### Store